jyou044/personalwebsite/README.md

   #### Version 1.6.1
   - Updated font family to one that displays the same behaviour in Google Chrome, Opera, and Mozilla Firefox
   - Updated url for resume pdf from default to custom
-### Future Versions
+### Version 1.7
-- Adding more improved features to enhance UX
+- Changed photos used in slider to be used locally